bl4de/research/hidden_directories_leaks/hidden_directories_and_files_leaks.md

 # Configuration files

 There's a lot of web applications where not all files are saved as files which should be parsed by web server.
+Those files, which names mostly start with dot sign also contains a lot of information about used technologies, libraries, some directories not available directly from the browser or even not detectable by tools like DirBuster (http://sourceforge.net/projects/dirbuster/).